ipld/go-ipld-prime/schema/gen/go/HACKME.md

 of them... while making sure they contain very specific references.
 This leads to some seemingly redundant code, but good error messages are worth it.)

+See [README_behaviors](README_behaviors.md) for notes about the behaviors of the code output by the generator;
+this document is about the generator code itself and the design thereof.

 Entrypoints
 -----------